AG7GN/images/README-Using_VNC_to_Operate_Remotely.md

 		wlan0: Configured 192.168.1.123/24
 	In that case, you'd enter `192.168.1.123` into your client __VNC viewer's__ field.

-1. Log in with username __Pi__ and whatever you set your Pi password to.  *This is NOT your VNC account password!*.
+1. Log in with username __pi__ and whatever you set your Pi password to.  *This is NOT your VNC account password!*.

 ### Customization